 When I decide to start on a scary idea, I think of what the least scary version or first step can be.
 This is what it looks like for me right now.

 For creating resources, I’m starting with one that will be a free workbook, and I’m not overdoing it.
 I’m treating it as a bigger version of a blog post with space to answer questions, and that makes it feel much more like something I can do.

-For pitching myself for both podcasts and magazines, I’m starting with the ones that feels least scary.
+For pitching myself for both podcasts and magazines, I’m starting with the ones that feel least scary.
 Podcast hosts that are kind and feels familiar to me.
-I’m writing more for the blog, both as a way to build up a portfolio of articles like the ones I want to write and to make writing them feel more familiar.
+I’m writing more for the blog, both as a way to build up a portfolio of articles like the ones I want to write and to make writing them feel more natural.

 And when it comes to coaching and holding a workshop or speech, I’ve hit pause on those for now.
 I don’t think facing all fears at once is the best idea, so I’m saving them for later.
 They’re also ideas I see as the next step after I’ve done the things I’m focusing on right now.

 The benefit with starting with the least scary is that you grow your confidence.